ToshioCP/Gtk4-tutorial/gfm/sec4.md

 Click the button (it is a large button, you can click everywhere in the window), then a string "Clicked." appears on the terminal.
 It shows the handler was invoked by clicking the button.

-It's good that we make sure that the clicked signal was caught and the handler was invoked by using `g_print`.
+It's good that we've made sure that the clicked signal was caught and the handler was invoked by using `g_print`.
 However, using `g_print` is out of harmony with GTK, which is a GUI library.
 So, we will change the handler.
-The following code is `lb3.c`.
+The following code is extracted from `lb3.c`.

 ~~~C
  1 static void